 Southwest Branch of the Amarillo Public Library.

-Bernice Blasingame is giving training on the Cowboy, and Chuck Wagon trunks
+Bernice Blasingame giving training on the Comanche and their use bison.

-from Palo Duro Canyon.
-This training will help prepare you for doing
+This training will help prepare you for doing volunteer presentations

 Come join us to learn about one of our local wildlife treasures.

 We will also have a board meeting at 6:30 before the chapter meeting.

 Check out what we've been up to in 2017

 Bernice Blasingame TMN Chapter Advisor of the Year!

 Our very own PCTMN member and Chapter Advisor wins statewide recognition.